MokkoFm/Storage-service-with-Django-ORM/readme.md

 - `SECRET_KEY` - secret key of project.
 For example: `blablabla`.
 - `USER` - write your login.
 - `PASSWORD` - write your password.
+- `HOST` - write host of your database.
+- `NAME` - write name of your database.

 ### Purpose